 I find Critical Theory too locked in to friendly critiques of Honneth and Habermas, to hear that the emperor has no clothes.
 Females in Critical Theory such as Nancy Fraser and Seyla Benhabib are very good, but Critical Theory does not seem to be open to Vygotskyan psychology, preferring to stick with Freud and Piaget.
 Hegel scholarship is even more closed to anything but the driest commentary on 18th/19th century metaphysics.
 It seems that even though my interest is in social theory, the only forum where I find my voice is “Cultural Psychology”.
 Accordingly, my project at the moment is (1) to appropriate Vygotskyan cultural psychology as an empirical foundation for social philosophy, encouraging Critical Theorists to abandon the use of antique psychologists, and at the same time, (2) demonstrate to Vygotskyan psychologists the founding place of Hegel in their project, and encourage Hegel scholarship amongst them.
 I occasionally work with the Department of Early Childhood Development at Monash, assist the Editors of MCA, and in February 2011 I visited the Education School at the University of Witwatersrand, South Africa.
 My book, “An Interdisciplinary Theory of Activity,” for the Studies in Critical Social Sciences series, was published by Brill in April 2010, and my second title for Brill: “Concepts, A Critical Approach.”
 “Collaborative Projects,” with a dozen articles extending from psychotherapy to project management to political science, in each of which the key concept is “project,” was published in July 2014, with the paperback due in Februry 2016.
-My current projects are a study of the historical development of forms of collective decision-making, which will part of a book to be co-authored with Brecht de Smet, and a series of articles on the use of ‘collaborative project’ as a unit of analysis to be written jointly with Carol Macdonald.
+My current projects are a study of The Origins of Collective Decision Making, to be published by Brill in April 2016, and a book to be co-authored with Brecht de Smet, on the concept of Prefiguration in social change activism.

 I also work with Erythrós Press producing books: